Minifixio/minifixio/README.md

 ### About me

-First year of CS engineer degree at [Télécom Paris](https://telecom-paris.fr).
+Second year of CS engineer degree at [Télécom Paris](https://telecom-paris.fr).

-I mainly use tech such as Angular, Ionic, nodeJS and Python.

 You can find more about my projects here : [my portfolio](https://emile.le-gallic.com)